vinicius91/databricks-connect-notebook/README.md

 ## Execution

-1. Build the docker environment;
+1. Create a `.databricks-connect` file under the `workspace` folder with your information.;
-2. `docker compose up`
+2. Build the docker environment;
-3. Access the notebook container shell and configure your `databricks-connect` setup;
+3. `docker compose up`
-4. Connect your IDE to the notebook server;
+5. Connect your IDE to the notebook server;
-5. Have fun!
+6. Have fun!

 ## Sources